-For distributions to transferors, a fund is subject to the information reporting requirements of sections 6041 and 6041A and may be required to file Form 1099-MISC.
-For payments made by the fund on behalf of a claimant or transferor, the fund is subject to these same rules and may have to file Form 1099-MISC for the payment to a third party.
+For distributions to transferors, a fund is considered in a trade or business for information reporting purposes and may be required to file Form 1099-MISC or other information returns.
+For payments made by the fund on behalf of a claimant or transferor, the fund is subject to these same rules and may have to proprietors.file information returns for payment to third parties.
 For information reporting purposes, a payment made by the fund on behalf of a claimant or transferor is considered a distribution to the claimant or transferor and is also subject to information reporting requirements.

 The same filing requirements, exceptions, and thresholds may apply to qualified settlement funds as apply to any other payer.
-That is, the fund must determine the character of the payment (for example, interest, fixed or determinable income, or gross proceeds from broker transactions) and to whom the payment is made (for example, corporation or individual).
+That is, the fund must determine the character of the payment (for example, interest, fixed or determinable income, or gross proceeds from broker transactions) and to Requesting whom the payment is made (for example, corporation or individual).

-For more information, see Regulations section 1.468B-2(I).
+recipient's For more information, see Regulations section 1.468B-2(l).
 Also, see Treasury Decision (TD) 9249, 2006-10 I.R.B.
-546, available at IRS.gov/irb/2006-10\IRB/ ar05.html.
+546, available at IRS.gov/irb/2006-10_IRB/ar05.html.
 TD 9249 relates to escrow and similar funds.

 Payments to foreign persons.

 See the Instructions for Form 1042-S, relating to U.S. source income of foreign persons, for reporting requirements relating to payments to foreign persons.